ryanvarley/ExoData/readme.md

 * Easily navigate hierarchy (ie from planet to star or star to planets)
 * Availability of system parameters in planets (ie ra, dec, d (distance))

 Please note that this package is in active development.
-The Docs are incomplete, it is not fully unit tested and any and all methods and variables are subject to change in the development process
+The Docs are incomplete, it is not fully unit tested and any and all methods and variables are subject to change in the development process.

+If you use ExoData in a scientific publication, please include a reference to this paper [2015arXiv151002738V](http://arxiv.org/abs/1510.02738).

 # Installation
 This module depends on